Start container gardening today so you can find a good use for it at home and when SHTF!

-- Make sure not to overwater your carrot plant.
+- Make sure to not overwater your carrot plant.
 Whether its container-planting or garden-growing, carrots are grown pretty much the same way.

 Onions are known to do well in container-planting.
 Here are some tips for growing a successful onion plant.